sagasu/python-algorithms/README.md

 # pythonPlayground
-Calling various SOAP methods via python
+Algorithms in python and some python abuse.